 Agents and publishers open, close down, and move constantly.
 Some publishers rely on agents to "filter" their submissions, and don't look at unsolicited material--especially the larger ones, meaning you have to know the smaller independent publishers.
 How can you find the right one?
 First of all, try to zoom in on the right kind of publisher: see my article, "Trade vs. Mass Market vs. School 'n Library" for some help.
 Then try to find the right publisher or agent.
 I am constantly asked for recommendations of publishers, or for lists to use.
 Here are the resources I use, which I have found to be the most accurate sources of information.
 Most are not online; most online sources are not as comprehensive as what is in print:

 Where do you submit?

-- Children's Writer's & Illustrator's Market (detailed review) -- Also known as CWIM, this guide provides detailed information about children's publishers, agents, awards, and more.
+- Children's Writer's & Illustrator's Market (detailed review) -- Also known as CWIM, this guide provides detailed information about children's publishers, agents, organizations, and more.
 A very handy reference which should be on the desk of every aspiring author and illustrator.
 Though updated annually, you will also need to use the other sources mentioned here to keep track of changes between editions.

-- Visit the WWW site of the Society of Children's Book Writers and Illustrators (SCBWI), 8271 Beverly Boulevard, Los Angeles, CA 90048, and then join: They have lots of information available to members, including publisher listings, a newsletter (which notes changes at publishers), and conferences all over the country.
+- Visit the WWW site of the Society of Children's Book Writers and Illustrators (SCBWI), 8271 Beverly Boulevard, Los Angeles, CA 90048, and then join: They have lots of information available free to members, including publisher and agent listings, a newsletter (which notes changes at publishers), and conferences all over the country.
 They also help organize local writer's groups, folks who get together to read and critique one anothers' manuscripts.
 I know of illustrator's support groups too, though those are less wide-spread.
 You can reach them by email at firstname.lastname@example.org.

 - If you are in Canada, see my page on Children's Book Publishing in Canada for more information and links.